 The presence of a School Resource Officer makes students, teachers, and staff feel safer which ultimately has a positive impact on the occurrence of incidents and acts of violence.
 The program fosters a foundation for a safer, more secure school, free of fear and more conducive to learning.

-Officer Gregory St. Pierre makes it a point to be available for the students throughout the school day.
-He invites them and parents to call or arrange for an appointment to talk if they have any questions regarding the program or use of his services as an SRO.
-Students are encouraged to share information with him to help in keeping drugs and violence out of Rockville High School.
+Officer Allison Lawrence makes it a point to be available for the students throughout the school day.
+She invites them and parents to call or arrange for an appointment to talk if they have any questions regarding the program or use of her services as an SRO.
+Students are encouraged to share information with her to help in keeping drugs and violence out of Rockville High School.